westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 #### Option 3 - Normalization via optional function parameters to vector store constructor

-- Pros: Allows normaliation to vary separately from the vector store.
+- Pros: Allows normalization to vary separately from the vector store.
 - Pros: No need to implement the full VectorStore interface.
+- Pros: Can modify values on serialization without changing the incoming record.
 - Cons: Harder to package matching encoders/decoders together.

 ```cs